Travel Alert Status

-Safety and Security:
+Safety and Security

 Public demonstrations occur throughout Albania, often with little or no notice, and can cause serious traffic disruptions.
-Although most demonstrations are peaceful, a demonstration in January 2011 turned violent and resulted in four deaths and injuries to many others, including to Albania State Police Officers.
+Although most demonstrations are peaceful, a demonstration in January 2011 turned violent and resulted in four deaths and injuries to many others, including Albania State Police Officers.
 Travelers should avoid areas where demonstrations are taking place.
 The use of roadblocks and/or the blocking of public facilities has occurred.
 U.S. citizens should stay up to date with media coverage of local events and be aware of their surroundings at all times.
 Information regarding demonstrations in Albania can be found on the U.S. Embassy Tirana website.

 Power outages occur frequently throughout Albania.
 Regular outages may also disrupt other public utilities, including water service, and interfere with traffic lights and the provision of normal business and public services.